WesleyyC/blog/_posts/2015-07-16-Build a Personal Website Using Jekyll.md

 ![Personal Website](https://raw.githubusercontent.com/WesleyyC/blog/gh-pages/images/personal_site_screenshot.png)

-It is originally designed to create blog site, but with some creativity, I make it a personal website ;P
+It is originally designed to create blog site, but with some creativity, we can make it a personal website ;P

 ### I. So what is Jekyll?